 Joey: Oh wow.
 Great answer.
 And then is your intention to become a professor?

 Richard: No. Not at all.
 No. I think it's actually quite important to not have that intention because a very small portion of people in science are going to become professors.
 It doesn't seem like a particularly interesting or glamorous job to me.
 The main thing that you get from it is respect arbitrarily for your authority, which irritates me very deeply.
-But also...I mean, it...I think being a PhD student is about as far as science gets because, especially if you get to be a PhD student the way I have, which is that my supervisor has been extremely generous in allowing me to follow my own intellectual whimsy.
-I just...I've done whatever I've fancied as long as I was producing good outfits.
+But also...I mean, it...I think being a PhD student is about as fun as science gets because, especially if you get to be a PhD student the way I have, which is that my supervisor has been extremely generous in allowing me to follow my own intellectual whimsy.
+I just...I've done whatever I've fancied as long as I was producing good outputs.
 And I've figured out a way of doing that.
 And so to me, my PhD has just been an adventure in exploring whatever I wanted to.
 Literally I've had no boundaries except that I've had to just produce things that tick certain boxes.
 And that has been amazing.
 But if you progress in science, you become a post-doc.
 You're working for someone then.
 Someone actually tells you what to do.
 Almost...there are very few people who will ever spend a lot of their hard-earned research money on employing you and then say, you know what?
 Just do whatever you feel like.
 There are a couple because some of them have found me.
-And I do have the option of doing that, but I don't think it extends very far into the future because the further up you go, the more time you have to start doing administrative stuff.
+And I do have the option of doing that, but I don't think it extends very far into the future because the further up you go, the more time you have to spend doing administrative stuff.
 Because fundamentally, you're going into management.
 This is true of all...a lot of jobs, the way to progress is to go from doing the thing that you cared about and have the skillset for to something which is actually a completely different skillset, which you probably don't care about but is the only way to add more money and respect.
 So people become managers, even though they're really software developers or designers or artists or consultants or whatever.
 They end up being crappy managers.
 And I think we have a lot of crappy managers in science because people don't realize they're bad at it.
 They don't seek out training, and the institutions don't give them management training.
 I don't want to be a professor at all.
 I think it's [0:39:18].

 Joey: Nice.
 Cool.